jlwatson/delegated-mappings-mirrored/draft-watson-dinrg-delmap.md

 single authority public key for a specific namespace.
 Individual cells are referenced by an application-specific label in a lookup table.
 Below, we allow for a single lookup key to reference a list of cells, for the sake of generality.
-The combination of a lookup key and a referenced cell value forms an _authenticated mapping_.
+The combination of a lookup key and a referenced cell value forms a mapping.

 ~~~
     struct tableentry {